Last updated: March 27, 2026

 Overview

 OpenTelemetry semantic conventions evolve over time to improve clarity, consistency, and completeness in telemetry data.
 These changes can include renaming attributes, moving attributes across levels, or updating metric names.
-Dash0 provides automatic schema migration capabilities that transform your telemetry data during ingestion to align with the OpenTelemetry semantic conventions version of your choice, ensuring consistency across your observability data without requiring changes to your instrumentation code.
+Dash0 provides automatic schema migration capabilities that transform your telemetry data during ingestion to align with the OpenTelemetry semantic conventions version of your choice, for consistency across your observability data without requiring changes to your instrumentation code.

 Understanding Schema Migrations